hortonworks/registry/docker/README.md

 ### Other docker commands

-- `docker port CONTAINER_ID` - displays the ports which are exposed to the outside world
 - `docker images` - lists all the available images stored in the local repository
 - `docker rmi IMAGE_ID` - to delete a particular image.
 Use `-f` option to delete the image forcefully
-- `docker container ps` - lists all the running containers
+- `docker port CONTAINER_ID` - displays the ports which are exposed to the outside world
-- `docker container ps -a` - lists all the running and exited containers
 - `docker container start CONTAINER_ID` - starts the container
 - `docker container stop CONTAINER_ID` - stops the container
-- `docker container rm CONTAINER_ID` - removes the container from the memory
+- `docker container rm CONTAINER_ID` - removes the container
-- `docker container prune` - removes all the exited containers from the memory
+- `docker container prune` - removes all the stopped containers
-- `docker exec -it CONTAINER_ID psql -U registry_user -W schema_registry` - to login into the postgres client shell